 Fall risks can be reduced if small appliances are placed slightly below shoulder height.
 This will prevent your senior from using step ladders to access out of reach items.
 Replace glass and ceramic dinnerware with plastic dishes.

-Furniture should not only be rearranged, it should also be secured in the home.
+The caregivers should rearrange the furniture and secure it in the home.
 Beds, chairs and other furniture should not move when your loved one gets up or sits on furniture.

 Install Night Lights